 Military veterans may be eligible for a tuition exemption based on VACA (Veterans Access, Choice and Accountability Act) criteria.
-Veterans who qualify for Chapter 30 or Chapter 33 GI Bill, who live in California and enroll within 3 years of discharge from active duty service of 90 days or more may be eligible for exemption of payment of nonresident tuition.
+Veterans who qualify for Chapter 30 or Chapter 33 Gl Bill, who live in California and enroll from active duty service of 90 days or more may be eligible for exemption of payment of nonresident tuition.
 For additional information, please contact the Veterans First Program.